AnzhelikaSol/tariff-classification/README.md

 # tariff-classification
-What type of tariff (ultra vs. smart) the company can offer to a new client
+What type of tariff (ultra vs. smart) the company can offer to a client